tomas100h/tomas100h/README.md

 <br>

 - 🙌 When I see data, I am always excited to learn their secrets and insights.
 That's why I decided to specialise as a data scientist.
-- 🎮 My hobbies are video games, board games and currently I've been playing a lot of paddle tennis with my friends.
+- 🎮 My hobbies are video games, board games and currently I've been playing a lot of padel with my friends.